-In November 2015, several Members of Congress sent a letter to USDA requesting clarification of the agency's research funds for industrial hemp.
-This action was in response to questions by a number of state and private research institutions on the extent to which industrial hemp initiatives were eligible for U.S. federal grant awards (both USDA and non-USDA program funds).
+In November 2015, several Members of Congress sent a letter to USDA requesting clarification of the agency's research funds for industrial hemp.155 This action was in response to questions by a number of state and private research institutions on the extent to which industrial hemp initiatives were eligible for U.S. federal grant awards (both USDA and non-USDA program funds).
 These questions arose, in part, given mixed messages received by some land grant universities about whether they would qualify for USDA competitive grants to do industrial hemp research and initial indications that they would be denied such support.
 Some groups feared they could jeopardize eligibility for other grants if they pursued research into industrial hemp.

 In late 2015, CRS staff attempted to get further clarification on USDA's policy regarding industrial hemp and federal grants and loans to support research of industrial hemp with limited success.
-Information provided from USDA was not always consistent and often conflicting.
+Information provided from USDA was not always consistent and often conflicting.156 According to USDA's National Institute of Food and Agriculture (NIFA), the agency had not containing cannabidiol (CBD) and evaluate its health benefits").

-&lt;sup>131 National Academies of Sciences, Engineering, and Medicine, The Health Effects of Cannabis and Cannabinoids: Current State of Evidence and Recommendations for Research (Washington, DC: National Academies Press).
+151 NASEM, The Health Effects of Cannabis and Cannabinoids: Current State of Evidence and Recommendations for Research (Washington, DC: National Academies Press).
 See also J. E. Joy, S. J. Watson Jr., and J. A. Benson Jr., eds., Marijuana and Medicine: Assessing the Science Base, Institute of Medicine, 1999.